Orange County Bike Accident Attorney

 Motorists owe a duty of care to bicyclists on the road, and if a driver hit you, he or she is likely at fault.
 Factors such as distracted driving, speeding, impaired driving, and failing to yield the right of way often play a role in bike accidents.

-Right of Way and Rules for Bicyclists
+Right of Way and Laws for Bicyclists In Orange County

 Often, bike accidents result from drivers not knowing their responsibilities to other vehicles and pedestrians on the road.
 As a result, personal injury cases often rely on these basic laws and rules regarding bicyclists:

 1. Bicycles Are Vehicles.
-Most drivers are surprised to learn that the law consider bicycles as vehicles.
+Most drivers are surprised to learn that the law considers bicycles as vehicles.
 As a result, they must ride in the same direction as traffic and obey all traffic signals.
 Motorists must look carefully for bicyclists when turning right or left, respect their right of way, and safely share the road with them.

 2. Bicyclists Follow Traffic Right of Way.
 One of the most common places for bike accidents is at intersections, chiefly because drivers do not understand the right of way.
-Bicyclists riding with traffic get the same right of way as cars do.
+Bicyclists riding in traffic get the same right of way as cars do.
 When a cyclist is going through a green light, for example, the passing motorist must wait before they can turn.
 Similarly, when a motorist is turning left, then he must wait for the oncoming bike to pass before making a turn.
 Sometimes, accidents occur because motorists assume that they have plenty of time to make the turn.
 However, bikes can move at speeds of 15-20 miles per hour and motorists may not have as much time as they perceive.

 3. Bicyclists Need Plenty of Clearance.
 More than 20 states, including California, have passed laws that require motorists to give bicyclists at least 3 feet of space between their vehicle and the bike.
-Failure to give this berth could not only lead to an accident, but make the motorists responsible for any injuries and property damage that result.
+Failure to give this berth could not only lead to an accident but make the motorists responsible for any injuries and property damage that result.
 When passing a cyclist, it’s also important for a motorist to drive slowly and smoothly.
 It’s tempting to speed up and pass, but this tends to be unnerving for the cyclist and could be more dangerous.

 4. Bicyclists Live in Fear of Being “Doored”.
 Basic rules of the right of way also apply to parking in town.
 Bicyclists are vulnerable to being “doored,” or hit by a car door that opens into traffic.
 Since bicyclists hug the right side of the road, they’re more prone to this type of injury.
-Drivers must look through their side view mirrors and determine that it’s safe to exit before leaving their vehicles – hitting a cyclist with their door could not only cause an injury, but make the driver liable for the injuries that result.
+Drivers must look through their side view mirrors and determine that it’s safe to exit before leaving their vehicles – hitting a cyclist with their door could not only cause an injury but make the driver liable for the injuries that result.

 5. Drivers Must Be Alert at All Times.
 One of the most common things attorneys hear from at-fault drivers who hit cyclists is “I never saw him/her.”
 Drivers know to look for other cars and obey the rules of the road in their regard, but recognizing bikes requires a more conscious effort.
 Distracted or careless driving can be deadly to more than just other motorists – it poses a serious hazard to bicyclists and pedestrians.